flaviohasd/flaviohasd/README.md

 #### Get to know me:
 - My interests are engineering stuff (of course), programming, technology in general, physics, finances, music and games;
 - I'm currently seeking an engineer job, entry level or as a project manager, or in technology development (research);
-- I'm a self-thaught person, currently studying rethorics and revewing thermodynamics;
+- I'm a self-thaught person.

 <br/>